Pregnancy Diary Week 31

 Blueberries For Pregnancy Nutrition

-The selenium contained in blueberries help baby’s brain and nervous system to develop optimally.
+The selenium contained in blueberries helps baby’s brain and nervous system to develop optimally.
 For Mums-to-be they help alleviate urinary tract infections.
-Do be aware that like any other food blueberries should be part of a healthy, well balanced diet and a cup of blueberries per day is sufficient.
-Additionally digestive trouble and constipation can be helped due to the high fibre content.
+Do be aware that like any other food blueberries should be part of a healthy, well-balanced diet and a cup of blueberries per day is sufficient.
+Additionally, digestive trouble and constipation can be helped due to the high fibre content.